 Which meeting software supports RTMP?

-We've verified that Zoom and Webex work with Socio RTMP, but we strongly encourage you to test any meeting software you use so you know how it will look to attendees and what to expect.
+We've verified that Webex and Zoom work with Socio RTMP, but we strongly encourage you to test any meeting software you use so you know how it will look and behave and what to expect.

 What resolution does RTMP support?